anlepoly/supplementary_fixes/Readme.md

 - R 3.1 or newer
 - MySQL

+#File description
+- "output_data.py" is used to extract metrics from VCS and Bugzilla repositories, analyse data and output prediction metrics.
+It should work with "extract_data.py" (i.e., the two script should be put in the same path).
+- "commit_log" folder contains commit logs for all five studied projects.
+- "bugzilla_metrics" folder only contains Webkit's Bugzilla metrics extracted from Bugzilla website (because we don't have Webkit's Bugzilla database).
+- "csv_data" folder contains R code and prediction metrics.
+- "console_log" folder provides the console logs of the script "output_data.py" for each project.
+- "detailed_statistics" provides the statistics of single/multi reopened, and invalid reports.

 #How to use the script
 - First of all, please set your database's host, user and password (**in line 41 of "extract_data.py"**).
 - Run "output_data.py" to show statistical results in each project and output metrics to csv files.